rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 - You can select all or deselect all resources.
 - You can select and deselect individual resources.
 - To view only one resource, deselect all resources and then select only the one resource you want view.
+- The **Building Color** check box also controls whether or not vehicle color is set.
-- The Resource Selections are grouped and ordered the same as on the Production tab of the City Economy view.
+- The **Resource Selections** are grouped and ordered the same as on the Production tab of the City Economy view.

 ### Detailed Resource Information
 Hover the cursor over a resource to get detailed information about that resource: